vmware-tanzu/tanzu-dev-portal/content/blog/building-topic-exchange-rabbitmq-dotnet6/index.md

 Next, the queue is bound to the `IModel` and set to listen to any message with a routing key matching `cookwaffle` .

-Next you will declare the `consumer` and add an expression to the `Received` event on that consumer.
+Finally, you will declare the `consumer` and add an expression to the `Received` event on that consumer.
 The `BasicConsume` at the end of this code block will actually start the consumption process.

-Add the following code to the `DoStuff` method.
+Add the following code to the `DoStuff` method:

 ```csharp
 var consumerAsync = new AsyncEventingBasicConsumer(_channel);